Skip to content

 Clear History and Data storage from Safari iOS

-This will delete the Safari browser’s cache, cookies data, and browsing history.
-Recheck your Safari browser if the crashing issue remains after clearing the data.
+It will delete the browser’s cache, cookies data, and browsing history.
+Recheck your browser to see if the crashing issue is resolved.

 1. Open the Settings app on the iPhone.